augustsaintfreytag/stalker-bits-of-culture/README.md

 An item replacer mod to introduce some shared items of culture for STALKER Anomaly (Open X-Ray).
 Repurposes existing disabled or unused items as a tight assortment of books and magazines that fit into the greater environs of the Zone.
 The mod is built using DLTX to be compatible with other mods and popular packs.

-> [!WARNING]
-> This mod is in active development and not yet completed.
-> You can install this mod in its current state at your own risk.
-> This warning will be removed once the mod is considered playable.

 ## Items

 The following items are introduced by this mod, inheriting the item class `tch_junk`.
 Note that item identifiers are recycled from existing Anomaly item records which in turn inherited a number of records from the Misery mod.